How To Play Fishbowl Game: Rules and Tips

 Fishbowl Game Question Ideas

 To spice things up, you can use questions instead of phrases during the first guessing round.
-It’s a far more challenging endeavor than merely explaining what the word is.
+It’s a far more challenging endeavor than merely explaining a word.

 Think of it the same way you’d think about Jeopardy, except in reverse.
 Here are some ideas to get you started: